 - Funding will be provided only for travel and accommodation where the location of the conference requires relocation from a student’s place of domicile.
 Registration fees are not covered.

 - The maximum support for any one meeting will be $500 for students in their final year of postgraduate study.
 Smaller amounts may be available in earlier years.
 Individual students may be granted funds on more than one occasion, subject to a lifetime maximum of $500.
-Original receipts will be required and will be returned marked with the amount reimbursed.

 - Awards are conditional on the student providing a brief report on his/her presentation.
 The abstract will be posted on the AIP website, together with brief details of the conference and support provided.
 The Institute is to be acknowledged in all presentations, posters and subsequent publications of work that receives support.